June 21, 2019

 Most homeowners today are looking for bright, light-filled spaces.
 Surprisingly this holds true for the bedroom, too.
 While the lack of light leads to a better night of sleep, the lack of light in the morning can be an issue for many people.
 Light plays a significant part in regulating circadian rhythms, aka our biological clocks, which help us wake up by slowing the production of melatonin when it’s light out.
 Even daylight basements have less light due to neighboring houses, landscaping obstructions and smaller windows, so basements are less likely than attics to trigger natural processes in the body that help us wake up.

 Another reason basements are less likely to become bedrooms is their general lack of comfort.
 While a basement can certainly be transformed into a cozy space, it takes more money and effort—namely insulation—to make it as comfortable as other floors in the home.
 Basements are also prone to flooding and moisture issues such as mold, which often occur as water evaporates through the foundation.
-Plus, Seattle building codes dictate that ceiling heights in habitable basements must be at least 6’ 8”, which may require digging down or lifting your home—again, a costly change.
+Extra foundation work may be required.
+Plus, Seattle building codes dictate that ceiling heights in habitable basements must be at least 6’ 8”, which may require digging down or lifting your home—again, adding to the cost of finishing a basement.
 It’s much more common to turn a basement into a large playroom, entertainment area or storage, rather than a master suite.

 Your home designer can help make your remodel efficient by positioning your new bathroom near the existing plumbing and sewage from the floor below making it easier to extend those services upstairs.
 The same goes for electrical.
 He or she will also configure the stairs to meet building codes, since old attic stairs are characteristically steep.
 If they are left untouched, they are can be grandfathered in to the design, but it is likely the stairs will need to be elongated or repositioned in order to fit the remodeled space.
 Sometimes bringing the stairs to code will affect the layout of the floor below, but many times the solution is extending the stairway opening on the attic level.